petersulyok/smfc/README.md

 ## 13. FAQ

 ### Q: My fans are spinning up and loud.
 What's wrong?
-Most probably, there was an assertion (i.e the rotational speed of a fan went above or below of a IPMI threshold) and IPMI switched back that zone to full rotational speed.
+Most probably, there was an assertion (i.e., the rotational speed of a fan went above or below an IPMI threshold) and IPMI switched back that zone to full rotational speed.
 You can check the current fan rotational speeds:

 	ipmitool sdr